1 | Who is Health Matching Account Services?

-The HMRA is ideal for any group (self-funded or fully-insured) with 20 or more members that has less than a 50% annual employee turnover rate.
-The HMRA reimbursements will serve to lower an employer’s fixed (plan premiums) and variable (employee claims) health care costs as well as their contingent liabilities and is also the ideal way to ease fully-insured groups into self-funding.
-For those groups that do not meet these specifications, the employer may opt to offer the voluntary version of the HMRA known as the HMA Medical Benefits Account to their group members instead.
-Your employees’ HMA accounts would be portable with them if they leave the organization.
+The HMRA is ideal for any group (self-funded or fully-insured) with 10 or more employees.
+The HMRA reimbursements will serve to lower an employer’s fixed (plan premiums) and variable (employee claims) health care costs as well as their contingent liabilities or to help pay for their HRA program costs by using the HMRA as a funding mechanism.
+It is also the ideal way to ease fully-insured groups into self-funding.
+For those groups that do not meet these specifications, the employer may opt to offer the voluntary version of the HMRA known as the Health Matching Account (HMA) to their employees instead.
+HMA accounts are portable with employees if they leave the organization.

 6 | What if a group already has an HRA program already in place?

 The HMRA does not need to be utilized as a replacement for either a traditional HRA or an employer-sponsored HSA program.
 The HMRA program builds tremendous savings for employers through the growth of the HMRA first-dollar, medical reserves received following member health claims.
 These HMRA benefits can instead be treated as a complementary piece by serving as the funding vehicle for the HRA program itself.
 The HMRA benefits can be implemented by employers through a separate, plan document to fund a Section 105 HRA plan design by issuing the Health Matching Account Services HMRA/HRA Visa® Prepaid Card to pay for any of their 213(d) medical expenses up to the group member’s current account balance at the time of the claim.

 7 | Does the HMRA program work with employer plans that are not high deductible?